zhangyy62/Ahh-Compiler/README.md

 # Ahh-Compiler
-A simple compiler by using javascript
+A simple compiler in javascript